 You will need a new license to migrate to Confluence Server.
-Your existing Cloud license cannot be used.
+Your existing Confluence Cloud license cannot be used.
 You can get a new license at https://my.atlassian.com.
-You may also need new licenses for any paid add-ons.
+You may also need new licenses for any paid Marketplace apps.